MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md

 # Get-CsTeamsFirstPartyMeetingTemplateConfiguration

 ## SYNOPSIS
-This cmdlet fetches the first party meeting templates stored on the tenant.
+This cmdlet fetches the first-party meeting templates stored on the tenant.

 ## SYNTAX